44. What are God’s people? What are the service-doers?

 The five wise virgins represent My sons and My people among the humans that I created.
-Addressing them[a] “virgins” is because although they are born on earth, they are still gained by Me; one can say they have become holy, so they are called “virgins.”
+The fact that they are called “virgins” is because although they are born on earth, they are still gained by Me; one can say they have become holy, so they are called “virgins.”
 The aforementioned “five” represents the number of My sons and My people that I have predestined.
 “Five foolish virgins” refers to the service-doers.
 They do service for Me without placing the slightest degree of importance on life, only pursuing external things (because they do not have My quality, no matter what they do it is an external thing), and they are unable to be My capable helpers, so they are called “foolish virgins.”
-The aforementioned “five” represents Satan, and their being called[b] “virgins” means that they have been conquered by Me and are able to do service for Me, but this kind of person is not holy, so they are called service-doers.
+The aforementioned “five” represents Satan, and the fact that they are called “virgins” means that they have been conquered by Me and are able to do service for Me, but this kind of person is not holy, so they are called service-doers.

-from “The One Hundred and Sixteenth Utterance” in The Word Appears in the Flesh
+Excerpted from “Chapter 116” of Utterances of Christ in the Beginning in The Word Appears in the Flesh

 That being so, there will be a new approach: Those who read My word and accept it as their very life are the people of My kingdom.
 Since they are in My kingdom, they are My people in the kingdom.
 Because they are guided by My words, although they are referred to as My people, this title is not at all inferior to being called My “sons.”
 As My people, all must be faithful in My kingdom and fulfill their duties, and those who offend My administrative decrees must receive My punishment.
 This is My warning to all.

 Excerpted from “Chapter 1” of God’s Words to the Entire Universe in The Word Appears in the Flesh